Caffeine Addiction and Its Effects

 Caffeine is primarily derived from coffee beans but it is also present in other plant products like tea leaves, cocoa beans, kola nuts and up to 60 other sources.
 It is also synthetically added to many food products, medicine, and beverages to induce some desirable effects that sometimes lead to people depending on them.
 Caffeine on its own tastes bitter and has properties that can alter a person’s mood and metabolism to make the consumer more alert and more energetic.
 This is precisely why it is very popular and contained in many beverages today.

-No, technically caffeine is not addictive; caffeine abuse does not comply with all of the characteristics of an addiction.
 Caffeine dependence is not only possible but common.
 The World Health Organization (WHO) does consider caffeine an addictive substance.

 How Does Caffeine Work?